Features

 crabbox vnc --id silver-squid --open

-Static hosts are explicit and host-managed:
+Static hosts are existing machines, so VNC against them is explicit and host-managed:

 crabbox vnc --provider ssh --target macos --static-host mac-studio.local --host-managed --open